willnalls/cmunol-wiki/README.md

 ### leaving a comment

 1. At the bottom of any article, you may use the form to submit a comment for discussion.
+2. If you need to delete a oomment, let your TA know and they can delete it for you.

 ## TAs